 - Helmsley Castle and the remains of the Norman Rievaulx Abbey.

 - Clifftop walking along the east coast, with sea views.

 - Crossing open heather moorland skirting the North York Moors.

 - Whitby Abbey, the Captain Cook Monument and Robin Hoods Bay.

 Self Guided | Go at your own pace on an independent holiday.

 Inn to Inn Walking | A classic point to point walking trip, staying in a different location each night

 This trip is suitable for:

 This walk is graded moderate and follows footpaths, tracks and cliff paths as well as traversing through fields and moorland.
 Some of the ascents and descents are steep and can be exposed so require a good head for heights and sure-footedness in places.
 Please make sure to take extra care when following paths near the cliff edges, especially in wet or windy weather conditions.
 You should have a good level of walking fitness to get the most from this tour.

-Most of the Cleveland Way is waymarked and you will also be supplied with a detailed map and guidebook so you should have no problem following the route each day.
+Most of the Cleveland Way is waymarked and you will also have access to the macs adventure smartphone app to follow the route each day.